-President Obama and Prime Minister Harper jointly released the Beyond the Border and RCC action plans in December 2011.
+The Beyond the Border and RCC action plans were jointly released in December 2011.
 The two plans provide the blueprint for the implementation of the Canada-U.S. Shared Vision for Perimeter Security and Economic Competitiveness initiative.

 Key elements of the Beyond the Border Action Plan impact EBTC member transportation agencies in critical areas such as: border infrastructure planning, environmental clearance, project and program development, construction, congestion mitigation, operations and funding.
 The Action Plan not only impacts border crossings themselves, but also roads and highways leading to the border, local border communities, economic development opportunities in border states and provinces, and transportation system users, including travellers, carriers, and traders.